The Best Family Sedans of 2025

 Best for: Families looking for value without sacrificing tech or safety

 In the past decade and a half, Hyundai has elevated the Sonata from an also-ran to one of the leaders in the mid-size family sedan pack.
 It offers strong reliability ratings and an impressive 10-year/100,000-mile powertrain warranty.
-And the Sonata gets a major refresh for 2024, with a sleeker new look, a sporty three-spoke aluminum steering wheel, and a new curved display topping the dash.
+The Sonata got a nice refresh for the 2024 model year, too, with a sleek new look, sporty three-spoke aluminum steering wheel, and a new curved display topping the dash.
+It really is a cut above its smaller sibling the Elantra.

-2024 also marks the first year that all-wheel drive (AWD) is available on the Sonata lineup, though the racier Sonata N Line will be front-wheel drive (FWD) only.
-The base powertrain makes 191 horsepower and 181 lb-ft of torque from its 2.5-liter engine, while the N Line adds a turbocharger for 290 horsepower and 311 lb-ft of torque.
+Last year also marked the first year that all-wheel drive (AWD) was available on the Sonata, though the racier Sonata N Line continues to be front-wheel drive (FWD) only.
+The base powertrain makes 191 hp and 181 lb-ft of torque from its 2.5-liter four-cylinder engine, while the N Line adds a turbocharger for 290 hp and 311 lb-ft of torque.

 The Sonata has an impressive list of standard safety features as well.
 It includes adaptive cruise control, lane-departure warning, automatic emergency braking, lane-tracing assist, and a driver-drowsiness monitor.
-The Sonata is also available with Smart Park, which allows the driver to remotely pull the vehicle out of or into a tight parking spot.
+The Sonata is also available with Remote Smart Parking Assist, which allows the driver to remotely pull the vehicle out of or into a tight parking spot.

 Kia K5

-Best for: Families who want to look like they're driving a sports coupe
+Best for: Families who want to feel like they're driving a sports coupe

 With futuristic front-end styling and a fastback profile, the Kia K5 is a head-turner.
 Those who go for the bold styling of the K5 should also be rewarded with solid reliability and a long list of standard features.
-The K5 comes with an 8-inch infotainment screen with wireless Android Auto and Apple CarPlay.
-(The larger available touchscreen system requires a USB cable for smartphone connectivity.)
-It also comes standard with forward-collision avoidance, pedestrian detection, driver-attention monitoring, and automatic high beams.
+The K5 comes with an 12.3-inch infotainment screen with Android Auto and Apple CarPlay.
+It also comes standard with forward-collision avoidance, pedestrian detection, driver-attention monitoring, and automatic high beam headlights.

-The K5’s base engine is a 180-horsepower turbocharged four-cylinder.
-It’s available with a larger turbo-four that makes 290 horsepower and 311 pound-feet of torque.
-The upgraded turbo-four is paired to an eight-speed dual-clutch automatic transmission (DCT).
-The K5’s ride is comfortable, though not quite as sporty as cars like the Honda Accord.
-But the Kia K5 might just seal the deal with its impressive 10-year/100,000-mile powertrain warranty.
+The K5’s base engine is the same 191-hp turbocharged four-cylinder used in the Hyundai Sonata.
+Also available on the K5 is the turbocharged engine that makes 290 hp and 311 lb-ft of torque.
+An eight-speed automatic transmission is standard, but the turbo-four is paired to an eight-speed dual-clutch automatic transmission (DCT).
+The K5’s ride is comfortable, though not quite as sporty as cars like the Accord.
+And, Honda can't match Kia's impressive 10-year/100,000-mile powertrain warranty.

 Mazda Mazda3 sedan